elisepitel/higher_lower_follower/README.md

 # higher_lower_follower

-Little program to guess who has the must followers
+Simple python program to plays simple version of [Higher Lower Game](http://www.higherlowergame.com "Higher Lower Game") by guessing which personality has the must instagram followers.